 Help us create the leaders of tomorrow.
 Get in touch now to transform a child’s future.

-"Despite the way I am, I can read and write just like anyone else"
+"Despite my albinism, I can read and write just like anyone else."

-"There’s only one thing in life that’s helped me.
-Only one thing… Education. "
+"There’s only one thing in life that’s helped me: Education. "

 Josephat Torner – Advocate and Albinism Rights Campaigner